 Our LSU Societies section provides opportunities for students across a broad and wide range of over 120 student-led societies.
 We’re the home away from home for cultural and faith groups, those wishing to perform or take part in the arts, outdoor and sports activities, and all general interests and hobbies.
 Student group activity is a core part of a student’s development and educational journey.
 As such, we’re able to offer some face-to-face group activity.
 But we must make sure our activities are delivered safely.

-Where possible events should be virtual.
+Society events should now be virtual wherever possible.
 This is to limit contact wherever possible, to keep you, society committees, and its members safe.

 Social sport with over 6 participants is currently not allowed under current guidance.
-As such, LSU is not able to organise society or social sport.
-We are monitoring this closely.
+The university is hoping to deliver its social sports league as soon as possible and societies will be invited to join.

 Give It A Go